IBM/istio101/workshop/exercise-8/README.md

     ```
 ##Quiz
 1. Does creating mixer rules require application code changes?
 (Yes/No) No
-2. The custom code that interacts with the backend system, i.e. stackdriver, is called
+2. The custom code that interacts with the backend system, i.e. Prometheus, is called
 A. Rule B. Instance C. Adapter
 Answer is C